MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxactivity-queuedmessages-vb.md

-﻿---
+---
-Description: 'The QueuedMessages property is a number that represents the total number of fax jobs in the fax job queue that are pending processing.
-This does not include jobs for which the number of retries has been exceeded.' ms.assetid: '4b03c956-99d6-4d55-8be0-3baa8b9653c2'
+Description: The QueuedMessages property is a number that represents the total number of fax jobs in the fax job queue that are pending processing.
+This does not include jobs for which the number of retries has been exceeded. ms.assetid: 4b03c956-99d6-4d55-8be0-3baa8b9653c2
-title: 'FaxActivity.QueuedMessages property'
+title: FaxActivity.QueuedMessages property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxActivity.QueuedMessages property